h576966/Claimb/README.md

 ## 🤝 **Contributing**

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please follow these guidelines:

 ### **Development Setup**
 1. Fork the repository